HivemindTechnologies/hivemind-microservices-workshop/README.md

 # Hivemind Microservice Workshop Exercise Material

 Demo of a microservice architecture for sentiment analysis.
 It provides a simple ui for tweeting.
 Tweets are then sent for sentiment analysis (toxicity).
+The  outcome can be seen in Kibana.
 This repo comes with batteries included, apart from docker-compose and vs code (for development) no further stuff required 😎(see [Prerequisites](#prerequisites) for more information).

 ## TOC